Leonidee/spark-jobs-automation/README.md

 S3 is the main data warehouse, providing flexibility and cost-effectiveness for data storage.

-ALl cloud infrastructure provided by [Yandex Cloud](https://cloud.yandex.com/en-ru/).
+All cloud infrastructure provided by [Yandex Cloud](https://cloud.yandex.com/en-ru/).

 # Project structure